-According to the data of Statistics Finland's employment statistics for the year 2013, the economic dependency ratio weakened by five from the previous year.
-In 2013, there were 137 non-employed persons per one hundred employed persons, while one year earlier the figure was 132.
-In the period 1987 to 2013, the dependency ratio was highest in the year of recession 1993 (172) and lowest in 1989, when there were 112 non-employed persons per one hundred employed persons.
+The economic dependency ratio weakened from the previous year.
+In 2014, there were 141 non-employed persons per one hundred employed persons, while one year earlier the figure was 137.
+In the period 1987 to 2014, the dependency ratio was highest in the year of recession 1993 (172) and lowest in 1989, when there were 112 non-employed persons per one hundred employed persons.

 The economic dependency ratio is calculated by dividing the number of unemployed, pensioners and other inactive population by the number of employed persons and by multiplying the figure obtained by one hundred.
 A fall in the economic dependency ratio is thus regarded as positive and a rise as negative.
 In addition to variations in economic cycles and development of employment, the economic dependency ratio is affected by the birth rate, population structure and migration.

 Population structure is measured with the so-called economic dependency ratio which gives the numbers of persons unemployed or outside the labour force per one employed persons.